 Bone broth contains a variety of nutrients, including:

-• Electrolytes: Sodium and potassium, critical for hydration and cellular function.
+- Electrolytes: Sodium and potassium, essential for hydration and cellular function.

-The exact nutritional profile varies depending on the ingredients used and the cooking method.
+The nutritional profile can vary based on the ingredients and cooking method used.

 Health Benefits of Bone Broth